Signs Your Dog Is Sick

 Try feeding your pup a little bit of cooked chicken or hamburger or offering some tasty treats to entice them.
 If they're still not eating normally after a day or they're showing other symptoms (like lethargy, vomiting and weakness), see your vet.

-5. Excessive panting
+5. Excessive Panting

 Panting helps dogs cool down when they're feeling overheated, but constant and intense panting can be a sign that something is wrong with your dog.
 For instance, your dog may be experiencing heatstroke or a painful injury, or they may have consumed a toxic substance.
 Serious illnesses—such as heart failure, Cushing's syndrome or respiratory disorders—can also trigger heavy panting in dogs.6